iamkirankumaryadav/Library/Data Science/Cross Validation.md

 - `Resampling technique` used to evaluate model performance on a limited dataset.
 - Once model is trained, we just can't assume that it is going to perform well on the **new unseen data**.
-- We cant be sure that the model will give the desired `accuracy` and `variance`
+- We can't be sure that the model will give the desired `accuracy` and `variance`
 - We need some kind of `assurance` for the `accuracy` of the `predictions` that our model will give.
 - `Validation` : **Assurance** that your model is trained well ( **Low Bias** and **Low Variance** )
 - Whether model is **generalized** well for the **new unseen data**.